mmotl/dtc_persona_analysis/README.md

 -->
 ```
 TL;DR:
-This project builds a system to automatically label new customers with the a client's existing marketing personas.
+This project builds a system to automatically label new customers data with the a client's existing marketing personas.
 The model works by predicting the closest pre-defined persona centroid, and includes a monitoring to re-train and deploy a new model when the personas no longer match the incoming data.
 ````

 1. Background & context